 Liechtenstein is an “exclusive” country with the average person having an income equivalent to $115,000 per year, and the taxes are only four to eight percent because the large banking industry (14% of the population) helps keep them low.

 Liechtenstein Citizenship is very restricted and hard to gain.
-One way to gain citizenship is to live in Liechtenstein at least three years with a visa.
-After that the entire country votes on whether that person should become a citizen based on whether he or she has a job and whether the skills he or she can provide are needed.
+One way to gain citizenship is to live in Liechtenstein for at least three years with a visa.
+After that the entire country votes on whether that person should become a citizen-based on whether he or she has a job and whether the skills he or she can provide are needed.

 Another way to gain citizenship is to be married to a citizen of Liechtenstein for three years.
 The only way for non-citizens to live in Liechtenstein, if they are not married to a citizen, is to have a job in the country.